deliteser112/eclipse-platform-releng-buildtools/db/README.md

 Below are the steps to submit a schema change:

-*   Define the incremental DDL script that would update the existing schema to the new one.
-*   Add the script to the src/main/resource/flyway folder.
-Its name should follow the V{id}__{description text}.sql, where {id} is a number that is higher than all existing scripts in that folder.
+1. Write the incremental DDL script that makes your changes to the existing schema.
+It should be stored in a new file in the `db/src/main/resources/sql/flyway` folder using the naming pattern `V{id}__{description text}.sql`, where `{id}` is the next highest number following the existing scripts in that folder.
 Also note that it is a **double** underscore in the naming pattern.
-*   Run the `:db:test` task from the Gradle root project.
+2. Run the `:db:test` task from the Gradle root project.
 The SchemaTest will fail because the new schema does not match the golden file.
-*   Copy db/build/resources/test/testcontainer/mount/dump.txt to the golden file (db/src/main/resources/sql/schema/nomulus.golden.sql).
+3. Copy db/build/resources/test/testcontainer/mount/dump.txt to the golden file (db/src/main/resources/sql/schema/nomulus.golden.sql).
 Diff it against the old version and verify that all changes are expected.
-*   Rerun the `:db:test` task.
+4. Rerun the `:db:test` task.
 This time all tests should pass.

 Relevant files (under db/src/main/resources/sql/schema/):